Contrast-Security-OSS/safelog4j/README.md

 ![safelog4j-screenshot](https://github.com/Contrast-Security-OSS/safelog4j/blob/main/resources/safelog4j-screenshot.png?raw=true)

-## Why should you use this
+## Why should you use an instrumentation-based approach to log4shell (and other security challenges)

+Instrumentation has been around for decades, is widely used in performance tools, debugging and profiling, and app frameworks.
+Many security tools scan from the 'outside-in' and don't have the full context of the running application.
+This leads to false-positives, false-negatives, and long scan times.

+Instrumentation allows us to do security analysis from within the running application - by watching the code run.
+Directly measuring security has speed, coverage, and accuracy benefits.
+Using instrumentation to analyze for vulnerabilities is often called IAST (Interactive Application Security Testing).
+Using instrumentation to identify attacks and prevent exploit is often called RASP (Runtime Application Self-Protection).

+Safelog4j provides both IAST and RASP capabilities focused on a single vulnerability: log4shell.
+IAST verifies that the vulnerability is present and actually exploitable.
+RASP prevents it from being exploited.
+IAST and RASP can be used for a broad range of vulnerabilities and attacks.
+Please reach out if you're interested in applying these techniques to new security chaallenges.

-Unfortunately, log4j is deployed in a huge variety of ways that make traditional detection very difficult.
-Scanning file systems, code repos, or containers is very likely to fail to detect log4j accurately.
+Remember, you may be getting false results from other approaches.
+Scanning file systems, code repos, or containers could easily fail to detect log4j accurately.
 Determining exploitability by attempting to test, scan, or fuzz for log4shell is even more inaccurate, requiring exactly right input with the exactly right syntax.

 * log4j could be buried in a fat jar, war, or ear
 * log4j could be shaded in another jar
 * log4j could be included in the appserver, not the code repo
 * log4j could be part of dynamically loaded code or plugin
-* log4j could have multiple different versions with different classloaders, some vulnerable some not
+* log4j could be many different versions with different classloaders in a single app
 * log4j could be masked by use of slf4j or other layers
 * log4j could be renamed, recompiled, or otherwise changed